Keiichiro-KIMOTO-Kagoshima-University/Travel-related_Twenty-eight_Days_Cyclical_Thrombosis_and_Subgroups_of_COVID-19_Cardiac_Biomarker_Dat/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------
  Title of the manuscript (research):

- Novel Findings in Travel-related Thrombosis and COVID-19 Related Cardiovascular Data:
+Findings in Travel-related Thrombosis and COVID-19 Related Cardiac Biomarker Data:
- Data Mining Method for Previously Published Data
+Combination of Novel Review Strategy and Meta-analysis Method Discovered Twenty-eight Days Cycles of Thrombosis and Latent Subgroup Patterns

  Author of this research: